 - Gear holder

 Climbing can be done in various terrains and circumstances.
 Therefore, we have to find a harness that adapts to the characteristics of the style we want to practice.
-Let’s not forget the importance of harnesses for safety, which is why they are manufactured to meet different benefits depending on the use to which they will be exposed by the climber.
+Let’s not forget the importance of harnesses for safety, which is why they are manufactured to meet different benefits depending on the use to which the climber will expose them.

-More comfortable and practical harnesses are used on the artificial walls, while in the sports style lighter models are usually used that do not hinder the ascent.
-Traditional climbers have to prioritize comfort and the space they occupy in their transport.
-As for use on ice, they need special screw holders and adjustable leg loops.
+More comfortable and practical harnesses are used on the artificial walls, while in the sports style, lighter models are usually used that do not hinder the ascent.
+Traditional climbers have to prioritize the comfort and space they occupy in their transport.
+As for use on ice, they need unique screw holders and adjustable leg loops.

 The size of the climbing harness is essential because our safety depends on it.
 It should fit perfectly.
 We have to check that the belt does not slip from the hips when we are upside down.
-You also have to take into account the physical differences that exist in men, women and children.
+You also have to take into account the physical differences that exist between men, women, and children.

 In addition to safety, we need the correct size to provide us with the necessary comfort.
-Sometimes we will spend many hours with the harness, even hanging in styles like those of high mountains.
-On the other hand, we will avoid those scratches or discomfort that a small size can cause.
+Sometimes we will spend many hours with the harness, even hanging in styles like high mountains.
+On the other hand, we will avoid those scratches or discomfort that small size can cause.

-The leg loops are another element that should be taken into account when purchasing a climbing harness, although they do not have the importance of other parts such as the belt, rings or tie points.
+The leg loops are another element that should be taken into account when purchasing a climbing harness, although they do not have the importance of other parts such as the belt, rings, or tie points.
 The leg loops can be fixed or adjustable.
-The former are usually the most common, although their elasticity will allow you to use them for all kinds of activities.
+The former is usually the most common, although their elasticity will allow you to use them for all activities.

-One of the main advantages of leg warmers, in addition to their comfort, is that they prevent chafing that can cause discomfort or injury, as well as facilitating the change of clothes, something of great relevance if we take into account the differences in temperature or weather that can occur during an escalation.
+One of the main advantages of leg warmers and their comfort is that they prevent chafing that can cause discomfort or injury.
+They also help facilitate the change of clothes, something of great relevance if we take into account the differences in temperature or weather that can occur during an escalation.

 The material carriers, which are generally used in outdoor modes, are placed on the climbing harness belt.
-The usual thing is to carry a minimum of 4 gear racks to carry all the equipment that we will need during the ascent, although the number can vary up or down according to the needs of each climber.
+The usual thing is to carry a minimum of 4 gear racks to have all the equipment that we will need during the ascent, although the number can vary up or down according to each climber’s needs.

 Climbing or mountain harnesses must comply with the UNE-EN 12277 safety regulations.
-To make sure that the chosen product is within the standards required by national and international organizations, you must confirm it by looking at the label.
+To ensure that the chosen product is within the standards required by national and international organizations, you must confirm it by looking at the label.
 This regulation divides harnesses into four categories:

 - Type A: Integral harness.
-For people who carry a lot of weight, who have a very high point of gravity or who are in low shape.
+For people who carry a lot of weight, who have a very high point of gravity or poor shape.

 - Type B: Integral harness.
 For users weighing less than 40 kilograms.
-Normally used by children.
+Usually used by children.